We’ve all seen it: a dog with a tongue hanging out of the side of their mouth, often times with a silly grin on their face.

-2. Excitement or Stress
+Excitement or stress

 Again, this is related to panting.

-Perhaps he sticks his tongue out and pants when you approach him with a treat, or when you come home after work and he greets you at the door.
+Perhaps they stick their tongue out and pant when you approach them with a treat, or when you come home after work and they greet you at the door.

 A word of caution, though:

-3. Comfort and Relaxation
+Comfort and relaxation

 Some dogs will often have their tongue out when they’re asleep or extremely relaxed.

-If your dog sticks his tongue out while you’re rubbing his belly or cuddling him, this isn’t him being a brat, it’s actually good news!
+If your dog sticks their tongue out while you’re rubbing their belly or cuddling them, this isn’t them being a brat, it’s actually good news!

 Hanging Tongue Syndrome

-It means your dog’s tongue always or almost always hangs out of his mouth for no discernible reason.
+It means your dog’s tongue always or almost always hangs out of their mouth for no discernible reason.

 Smaller dogs and brachycephalic breeds (meaning dogs that have that flat or squished face look) are more prone to this condition since their tongue may be too large for their mouths or their jawbone is shaped in a way that doesn’t support their tongue.